Local Energy Audits

 RESNET Logo

-NJ DCA Bulletin 22-1 encourages builders who want to use the ERI pathway to enroll in the "Clean Energy Program for Residential New Construction" (formerly "NJ Energy Star Homes), which also provided financial incentives.
+NJ DCA Bulletin 19-2 states that builders who want to use the ERI pathway should enroll in the "Clean Energy Program for Residential New Construction" (formerly "NJ Energy Star Homes), which also provided financial incentives.
 Program documents can be used to obtain and close permits.

 NJCEP Logo